milesj/boost/docs/log.md

 ### Log Levels

-There are 5 distinct logging levels outside the standard level, each represented as a unique method on the logger instance.
+There are 5 distinct logging levels outside the standard level, each represented as a unique function on the logger instance.
 The levels in order of **priority** are `trace`, `debug`, `info`, `warn`, and `error`.
-Each method requires a message as the 1st argument, and an optional rest of arguments to interpolate into the message.
+Each function requires a message as the 1st argument, and an optional rest of arguments to interpolate into the message.

 ```ts
 log.trace('Code path hit?');